-Provide maps, photographs, catchment area maps, and a blank map for children to label the major physical and human features of Lake Windermere.
+maps, and a blank map for children to label the major physical and human features of Lake Windermere.

-Children to create a A3 diagram/map with all the major features then covnert this into a 3D Modroc map of the lake and the surrounding area.
-Use large card boxes as a base - label this, mark out the shape of the lake and major towns to create the 3D map.
+Children to create a A3 diagram/map with all the area.
+Use large card boxes as a base - label this, mark out the shape of the lake and major towns